TeoMendoza/TerminalFighter/Characters.md

 The Goblin is a brawler who dominates close-range encounters with raw power and resilience.
 Built for players who prefer to control space and trade blows, he excels at punishing reckless opponents and turning defensive moments into devastating counterattacks.
 His abilities give him the tools to withstand pressure, create openings, and unleash high damage bursts when the time is right.
 While slower and less versatile than more agile fighters, his sheer durability and comeback potential make him a constant threat.
 In the hands of a patient player, the Goblin can weather assaults, outlast opponents, and crush them with decisive, punishing blows.

-#### Passive - Comeback Tank
+#### Ability Set

-- Below 40 HP, gains movement speed.
-- In mirror matches, receives reduced knockback and stun duration, allowing quicker counterattacks.
+- **Passive - Comeback Tank:** Below 40 HP, gains movement speed.
+In mirror matches, receives reduced knockback and stun duration, allowing quicker counterattacks.

-#### Ability 1 - Carb Up (`Right Mouse Button` / `F`)

-- Temporary 1.5-second speed boost.
-- Incoming damage reduced to 10 flat per projectile.
-- Can be used while other abilities are active.
+- **Ability 1 - Carb Up (`Right Mouse Button` / `F`):** Temporary 1.5 second speed boost.
+Incoming damage reduced to 10 flat per projectile.
+Can be used while other abilities are active.
+Reset animation: Bones.
-- Reset animation: Bones

-#### Ability 2 - Slam (`E`)

-- Aerial-only move.
+- **Ability 2 - Slam (`E`):** Aerial-only move.
 Slams the ground and stuns/knocks back enemies.
-- Reset animation: Earthquake (Rocks)
+Reset animation: Earthquake (Rocks).

-**Types of Slams:**
+  - **Types of Slams:**
     - Quick Slam: Short jump followed by vertical slam.
 Fast, light knockback.
     - High Quick Slam: Tall jump, aim cursor below.
 Still vertical, but builds stronger knockback.
     - Long Slam: Aim cursor away from your character for diagonal/horizontal slam.
 Used to reach distant targets.

-#### Attack - Coin Bag (`Left Mouse Button`)

-- Slower but heavier projectile.
+- **Attack - Coin Bag (`Left Mouse Button`):** Slower but heavier projectile.
+Damage: 30.
+Reset animation: Coins.
-- Damage: 30
-- Reset animation: Coins